naimxbzbd/XBZ-Prime-TV-test/README.md

-# 📺 XBZ Prime TV — Official IPTV Stream Source
+# 📺 XBZ Prime TV — Official IPTV Stream Source m3u & m3u8 files

 Welcome to the official IPTV repository for **XBZ Prime TV**.
 This repository hosts the high-performance, dynamic M3U playlist file used to power the XBZ Prime TV live streaming application for Android and Android TV.